20 Microwave Tricks Every Cook Needs to Know

 Instead of soaking beans in water overnight, place them in a large microwave-safe bowl, completely submerged in water, and heat for about eight to 10 minutes (or until the water is boiling).
 The beans should be ready to use in an hour or two.

 Instead of waiting to dry herbs in the oven or hanging them upside-down, microwave them!
-The electromagnetic radiation of your microwave quickly and efficiently evaporates water from the herbs, preserving the essential oils that give herbs their signature flavors and aromas.
+The electromagnetic radiation of your microwave quickly and efficiently evaporates water from the herbs, preserving the essential oils that give herbs their signature flavours and aromas.

 Prick a clean and dry baking potato with a fork.
 Then, place on a microwave-safe plate and heat for about seven minutes.
 Once the potato has cooled a bit, cut with a butter knife and top with plenty of cheese, sour cream, chives and butter!